shreyanshk/boottorrent/docs/architecture.rst

     Fig 1: Interaction of computers sharing data together.

+.. (atrent) this scheme is not perfect, client and peer shoudl be the same unless you want to distinguish between a "simple" client and a "peer" client, I would have sketched all the "client" nodes at the same level under the server and just marking some of them as "peer"

 The ideal use case of BootTorrent is when a considerably large operating system (measured in bytes) is required to be run on the clients via network booting and the server providing the data is not performant enough to serve all the client on its own in constrained time requirements.

+.. (atrent) a FUNDAMENTAL connection is still missing *here*, a paragraph explaining the idea in slightly more detail, such as: "The idea is to divide the boot process in two phases, instead of just the traditional one (PXE load of target OS, then boot it), the intermediate phase (PXE load of 'pivotal' OS, boot pivotal, run bittorrent, peer download target OS, boot target OS) serves the purpose of activating the peer data sharing prior to final target boot"

+.. (atrent) the following section should belong elsewhere, you fall again into technical...
 BootTorrent interface
 ~~~~~~~~~~~~~~~~~~~~~